mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _test_outcome:

 - ``outcome``: Optional array of one or more `collectionData`_ objects.
-Data that should exist in collections after each test case is executed.
+Data that is expected to exist in collections after each test case is executed.

   The list of documents herein SHOULD be sorted ascendingly by the ``_id`` field to allow for deterministic comparisons.
 The procedure for asserting collection